VALLEYLIFE is committed to supporting the individual goals of each and every one of our members.

-For more information about our Home and Community Based Services Program, please contact Brenda Redel at email@example.com or (602) 331-2405.
+For more information about our Home and Community Based Services Program, please contact VALLEYLIFE at 602-371-0806.

 Eligibility for Programs

-Our programs are primarily funded by the Arizona Department of Economic Security (AZDES), Division of Developmental Disabilities (DDD), and Magellan Behavioral Health Services.
+Our programs are primarily funded by the Arizona Department of Economic Security (AZDES), the Division of Developmental Disabilities (DDD), Vocational Rehabilitation (VR), Mercy Care, Care 1st, Magellan, Banner University Health and United Healthcare.
 We also accept private payment for services.

 You may contact us for more information about our programs at (602) 371-0806.
-For more information about state or federal funding, you may contact the DES Division of Developmental Disabilities directly if you desire at (602) 246-0546.
+For more information about state or federal funding, contact the DES Division of Developmental Disabilities toll free at (844) 770-9500.